 Sunday Morning Studies

-Following the 10:30 AM worship service, adults gather for classes and discussions on various topics.
+Following the 10 AM worship service, adults gather throughout the year for classes and discussions on various topics.
 Most of the time there is no need to sign up in advance.
 Just show up!
 Studies are usually led by the Rev. Dr. Don Ashburn and are part of a series lasting from 2-6 weeks.
-The meet in the Kettlewell Room (located beneath the Guild Hall), or in the Christian Education Building Chapel.
+They meet in the Kettlewell Room (located beneath the Guild Hall), or in the Christian Education Building Chapel.
 Recent topics have included; studies of the Books of Job, Romans and Revelation, “The Gospel According to U2,” Brian McLaren’s book “The Secret Message of Jesus,” Reza Aslan’s book “Zealot,” the best-selling novel, “The Shack,” “The Practice of Forgiveness,” and “Seeing Ourselves in Those Who Saw Jesus.”

 For more information, or to suggest a topic for study, please contact Dr. Ashburn at: 510-547-5700, ext.
 105 or firstname.lastname@example.org.